Tourism in SingaporeSingapore recorded a total of 19 m tourists in 2019, ranking 27th in the world in absolute terms.

 Back to overview: Singapore

-The city of Singapur is very popular with international travellers.
-In 2018 it reached the 5th place of the world's most popular cities with 18.55 m tourists.
+The most popular city in Singapore for international travelers is Singapore.
+In 2019 it reached the 4th place of the world's most popular cities with 19.76 m tourists.

 Development of the tourism sector in Singapore from 1995 to 2019The following chart shows the number of tourist arrivals registered in Singapore each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
 The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.